tbranyen/site-content/posts/require_use_shim/post.md

 Simply call the module with the plugin syntax `use!module_name` and it will look to the `use` property inside your configuration to resolve.

-The code is on GitHub [as a Gist](https://gist.github.com/1604128) please check it out and let me know what you think.
+The code is on [GitHub](http://github.com/tbranyen/use.js) please check it out and let me know what you think.

 I have also integrated this plugin into the Backbone Boilerplate in a special [amd branch](https://github.com/tbranyen/backbone-boilerplate/tree/amd).